looora/civ6/Tips.md

 * When entering a new era, city state missions change!
 * Unlocking Monarchy will change Maneuver to NOT work with your horsemen (incl.
 Saka Horse Archers), in addition Feudalism will change your agoge card into feudal contract which will also stop working with your horsemen (incl.
 Saka).
 * Start a Trade Route from your second city early to quickly boost your new city.
-* If you dont have city walls, you won't be able to attack with your city (!)
+* If you dont have city walls, you won't be able to attack with your city.
+If walls are built in the city, the encampment also gains a ranged attack.

 <br /><br />